What to Do When Your Business Internet Goes Down

 Enable Offline Mode Before You Need It

 Google Workspace and Microsoft 365 both support offline editing for documents, spreadsheets, and email.
-Enable it for each team member now — it takes less than five minutes per person and significantly limits the productivity impact of any future outage.
+Enable it for each team member now — it takes less than five minutes per person and reduces the productivity impact of any future outage.

-A cellular failover connection automatically switches your network to a 5G or LTE signal during an ISP outage, preventing costly business downtime.
+A cellular failover connection automatically switches your network to a 5G or LTE signal during an ISP outage, reducing business downtime.

 Adding a cellular backup line gives your office a secondary internet path that activates when the primary connection drops.
 Your team continues working at reduced but usable speeds while your ISP resolves the issue.
 The three most practical options for 2026: